-In addition, if you are suffering from clinical depression your symptoms may carry over into all aspects of your life including sexual intimacy.
-Yet there may be another underlying source of poistcoital depression that most people don’t think about.
-Some experts theorize that for some people, feeling depressed after sex is not always caused by psychological reasons but instead, by one’s biology.
-A recent study conducted by Brian Bird, Robert Schweitzer, and Donald Strassberg (2011) published in the International Journal of Sexual Health, seems to lend some credence to this theory.
-This Australian study which included more than 200 women, found that one out of three study subjects reported experiencing postcoital depression at some time in their lives.
-A full 10% of respondents said that they had felt depressed following sexual relations within the previous four weeks.
+A previous study conducted by Brian Bird, Robert Schweitzer, and Donald Strassberg published in the International Journal of Sexual Health in 2011 seems to lend some credence to this theory.
+This Australian study, which included more than 200 women, found that one out of three study subjects reported experiencing PCD at some time in their lives.
+A full 10 percent of respondents said that they had felt depressed following sexual relations within the previous four weeks.

-The researchers found some correlation between childhood sexual abuse and lifetime postcoital dysphoria (PCD) but not for those reporting PCD within the previous four weeks.
+The researchers found some correlation between childhood sexual abuse and lifetime (PCD), but not for those reporting symptoms within the previous four weeks.
 The study authors concluded that “biological predisposition” might play a bigger role in causing sadness after sex than other factors.